Night lights are great for so many different things.

 I read that and thought “WHHAAAAT???
 Sure that can’t be right!”

 And luckily, it wasn’t.
-A further study revealed that this research was based off a survey and the kids who ended up shortsighted had parents who were short-sighted and other quite important factors.
+A further study revealed that this research was based on a survey and the kids who ended up shortsighted had parents who were short-sighted and other quite important factors.

 A study which actually followed kids found at that, of course, night lights don’t cause any real danger to your child.